Industry Workflow Automation

 Where Dotnitron fits in the AI implementation market.

 The wedge is not another one-size-fits-all tool.
-It is a forward-deployed implementation model for high-stakes workflows where proof matters.
+It is a forward-deployed applied AI model for PE and advisory teams where proof, sources, and adoption matter.

 Dotnitron vs generic AI agencies

 Generic AI agencies often sell demos and prompt wrappers.
-Dotnitron starts with the operating workflow, data boundary, approval path, and validation evidence.
+Dotnitron starts with the painful business workflow, approved sources, tool boundary, review path, and production proof.

 Dotnitron vs AI SaaS tools

 AI SaaS tools can help with narrow tasks.
-Dotnitron builds around the messy middle: documents, ERP systems, controls, users, exceptions, and production adoption.
+Dotnitron builds around the messy middle: documents, data rooms, ERP systems, controls, approved tools, users, exceptions, and production adoption.

-Large transformation programs can be slow and broad.
-Dotnitron is designed for focused workflow pilots that produce proof before enterprise expansion.
+Large transformation programs can be valuable, but they often start wide.
+Dotnitron is designed for focused forward-deployed builds that prove value on one painful workflow before enterprise expansion.

 Dotnitron vs model providers